tizoc/shen-scheme/README.md

 to pass arguments to it.

-For convenience a `shen-gauche.scm` script is included for POSIX systems:
+For convenience a `bin/shen-gauche` script is included for POSIX systems:

-    ./shen-gauche script.shen arg1 arg2 arg3 ...
+    ./bin/shen-gauche script.shen arg1 arg2 arg3 ...

 ### (shen init) module